ivangeorgiev/python-cookbook/docs/recipes/interactive-shells-python-cmd.rst

-Create interactive shell with Python Cmd
+Interactive shell with Python Cmd
 ==========================================

 We are using Python's core module ``cmd``.